 With a clear product vision defined and aligned with the company vision, it is up to the company to create teams with the right skill sets (in order to be able to deliver the right product).
 Having formed a team vision, the team can then start to define objectives in order to achieve the team, product, and company vision.
 All of them are aligned, bringing everyone toward the bigger purpose.

 I just wanted to make sure, in this case, that we have TEAM objectives—not individual objectives.
 Of course, each different individual can define their own objectives (or even better, can ask colleagues for feedback regarding where he can improve).
 Nowhere in this situation is anything imposed; instead, this is always something that comes from the person or from his peers.

 It’s quite common to ask for new things, but to get them we must achieve new things and try new things.
 Like Peter Senge says: “It´s not enough to change the structures if the mindset behind does not change”.
 If you really want to make a difference and become an agile company, stop using old-fashioned methods that are outdated and proven to be wrong.

-This blog post is part of my new book that you can find here.
-Below you can get the first part of the book…
+This blog post is part of my new book that I am writing: Get Rid of Performance Appraisals that you can find here.

 I would love to get a star rating for this post: